IntelPython/numba-dpex/docs/source/user_guide/kernel_programming/writing-range-kernel.rst

 A *range* kernel represents the simplest form of parallelism that can be expressed in numba-dpex using kapi.
-Such a kernel represents a data-parallel execution over a set of work items with each work item representing a logical thread of execution. :ref:`ex_vecadd_kernel` shows an example of a range kernel written in numba-dpex.
+Such a kernel represents a data-parallel execution over a set of work-items with each work-item representing a logical thread of execution. :ref:`ex_vecadd_kernel` shows an example of a range kernel written in numba-dpex.